ucdrstdenis/The-Awareness/README.md

 This paper is private.
 It will not be published, and it will be held internal for owners of this technology, two of which are Taylor and Tay Swift (Taylor last_name_unknown)

-### Corporate Structure
-Parent Corp: Seven Spirits Inc

-Subcorp: Whitehorse Technologies

-Sub-Sub-Corp: (To be Named) Concerts, Movies, Music

-Sub-Sub-Corp: (To be Named) Medical

-Sub-Sub-Corp: (To be Named) Adult

-Subcorp: Redhorse Technologies (Non-violent Awareness Defense Technology)

-Subcorp: Blackhorse Technologies (Feel-Good Pharmaceuticals and Brain-Food)

-Subcorp: Palehorse Technologies (Awareness Technology to Revive The Dead)

-Entire structure to be incorporated out of Las Vegas, Nevada